kyletress/kyletress.com-old/index.md

 layout: page
 ---

-I'm an Olympic athlete in the sport of [skeleton](/skeleton).
-When I'm not racing headfirst down a mountain of ice at 90 miles per hour, I like to read, write, and code.
-This website is a experiment in [minimal personal web design]().
+I'm an Olympic athlete in the sport of [skeleton](/skeleton), a software developer at [Instaviser](http://www.instaviser.com), and an avid reader.
+This is my personal website and an experiment in minimalism.

 ### Start here